zachran-jidlo/zachran-jidlo-dodo-automation/README.md

 There are two main scripts.
 ### Send orders
+Can be executed with command `npm run start:send`.

 - Loads donors (table `Dárci`) and charities (table `Příjemci`) from airtable
 - Creates order on DODO for every donor and charity for next week (+7 days)
 - Saves info about the order to airtable (table `Rozvozy`)